-It doesn’t matter if money (or math!) aren’t your strong suits.
+It doesn’t matter if money (or math!) isn’t your strong suit.
 But you are a business owner now.
 You need to pay attention to your money and handle it with ease on a regular basis.

-And if you need help with learning how to do that, then get started with this 5 day bootcamp to getting your business finances set up and running properly.
+And if you need help with learning how to do that, then get started with this 5-day boot camp to get your business finances set up and running properly.

 I am a former government tax auditor and I have taken everything I learned in my time as an auditor to help you make sure that you have everything set up and running correctly and efficiently.
 If you’ll have me, I want to be your guide on this journey to making sure your business money is correct and working for you the way it really should be.